andymhaworth/the-photo-365-podcast/src/pages/subscribe.md

     title: Subscribe
     subtitle: >-
       Pick your favorite podcast platform.
-You may also find the show on platforms not listed here, so search within your favorite podcast app
+You may also find the show on platforms not listed here, so search for it in your podcast app of choice.
     align: center
     padding_top: large
     padding_bottom: none